Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Ibiza Gay Pride of course!

-Packed full of drag shows, film screenings, DJ sets and dance parties, the Spanish island's Pride event attracts thousands of people from all around the world.
+Packed full of drag shows, film screenings, DJ sets, and dance parties, the Spanish island's Pride event attracts thousands of people from all around the world.
 It takes place in mid-June each year, underneath the scorching Mediterranean sun.
 The festival climaxes with a parade through Ibiza Town, with plenty of parties to follow.

-7. Barcelona in Spain
+6. Barcelona in Spain

-The gay scene of Barcelona
+The gay scene in Barcelona

 The Barcelona gay scene is incredible.
-With a swirling mix of drag bars, hedonist clubs and dance halls, there is truly something for everyone.
-Some of our favourite gay bars in Barcelona include Moeem, La Chapelle, Versailles and Gin Gin.
+With a swirling mix of drag bars, hedonist clubs, and dance halls, there is truly something for everyone.
+Some of our favourite gay bars in Barcelona include Moeem, La Chapelle, Versailles, and Gin Gin.
 For the best drag shows, head to Believe, which has a hilarious show every evening.
-In terms of clubs, check out Arena, Metro, Sala Safari and The Black Room.
+In terms of clubs, check out Arena, Metro, Sala Safari, and The Black Room.

 Gay events in Barcelona

 The best gay events in Barcelona are Circuit in August and Pride in June.
-The Circuit Festival is a week full of parties with plenty of muscle hunks who have probably taken a rest from Tel Aviv Pride, coming to Circuit Barcelona and are probably heading over to Mykonos afterwards for Xlsior!
+The Circuit Festival is a week full of parties with plenty of muscle hunks who have probably taken a rest from Tel Aviv Pride, coming to Circuit Barcelona, and are probably heading over to Mykonos afterwards for Xlsior!
 Meanwhile, the Pride festival is as campy and fabulous as ever, and we love it!
 Read more about our experience at Barcelona Pride.

-Other gay events in Barcelona to look out for include the Snow Gay Weekend in March, the International Memorial AIDS Festival in May and the Barcelona International Gay Film Festival in October.
+Other gay events in Barcelona to look out for include the Snow Gay Weekend in March, the International Memorial AIDS Festival in May, and the Barcelona International Gay Film Festival in October.

-8. Reykjavik in Iceland
+7. Reykjavik in Iceland

-There is nothing gayer than sitting underneath a pitch-black sky and seeing it lit up with swirling, green swashes.
-The Northern Lights is basically nature's way of saying “I'm here, I'm queer, get used to it!”
-Regardless of the purpose of your trip to Iceland, a tour of the Arctic Circle is a must – but bear in mind, the chances of seeing one of the wonders of the world will be higher if you go during the winter months.
+There is nothing gayer than sitting underneath a pitch-black sky and seeing it lit up with swirling green swashes.
+The Northern Lights is nature's way of saying “I'm here, I'm queer, get used to it!”
+Regardless of the purpose of your trip to Iceland, a tour of the Arctic Circle is a must – but bear in mind, that the chances of seeing one of the wonders of the world will be higher if you go during the winter months.

 The gay scene of Reykjavik